umarmughal824/micromasters/README.md

 You will also need to run this command whenever ``requirements.txt`` or ``test_requirements.txt`` change.

-#### 4) Create database tables
+#### 4) Create data structures
-To do this, run this command:
+First, create the database tables from the Django models:

     docker-compose run web ./manage.py migrate

-#### 5) Create an Elasticsearch index
-To do this, run this command:
+Then, initialize the Elasticsearch indexes and mappings for this data:

     docker-compose run web ./manage.py recreate_index

-This is required to initialize the Elasticsearch index and mappings.
 This command should only need to be run when the Elasticsearch container is first created.
 It may also be run afterwards to clear and recreate existing indexes, and to reindex relevant documents.

+#### 5) Seed initial data (for development only)
+These steps should *not* be run in production; they are only to assist in development.
+The `seed_db` management command will seed example data into most of the database tables:

+    docker-compose run web ./manage.py seed_db

+`seed_db` doesn't install example data for program tiers, but the `create_tiers` management command will do that.
+(This hasn't yet been integrated into the `seed_db` command, but it should be in the future.)

+    docker-compose run web ./manage.py create_tiers

 #### 6) Run the container